 Capital Assets - Capital assets represent the Authority's initial contribution toward the development and construction of the intermodal transfer facility.
 No further contributions are required.
 All additional costs will be paid by the Tenant.
 Depreciation of the facility is computed using the straight-line method over the estimated useful life of the asset.
-The estimated useful life of the facility is approximately 50 years.
+The estimated useful life of the facility is 50 years.

-Cash and Investments - In order to maximize investment return, the Authority invests its idle cash in the City of Long Beach Cash and Investment Pool.
+Cash and Investments - In order to maximize investment return, the Authority invests its excess cash in the City of Long Beach's cash and investment pool.
 Investment decisions are made by the City Treasurer of the City of Long Beach, California.

-Interest income and realized gains and losses arising from such pooled cash and investments are apportioned to each participant of the City of Long Beach Cash and Investment Pool on a pro rata basis based on average daily balances.
+Interest income and realized gains and losses arising from the pooled cash and investments are apportioned to each participant of the City of Long Beach's cash and investment pool on a pro rata basis based on average daily balances.
 The change in fair value of the pooled investments is also allocated to each participant based on average daily balances.

-The Authority's investments, including its equity in the City of Long Beach Cash and Investment Pool, are stated at fair value.
+The Authority's investments, including its equity in the City of Long Beach's cash and investment pool, are stated at fair value.
 Fair value is determined based upon market closing prices or bid/asked prices for regularly traded securities.
 The fair value of guaranteed investment contracts and other investments with no regular market is estimated based on similar traded investments.
-The fair value of mutual funds, government-sponsored investment pools, and other similar investments is stated at share value or appropriate allocation of fair value of the pool, if separately reported.
+The fair value of mutual funds, government sponsored investment pools, and other similar investments is stated at share value or appropriate allocation of fair value of the pool, if separately reported.
 Certain money market investments with initial maturities at the time of purchase of less than one year are recorded at cost.
 The calculation of realized gains is independent of the calculation of the net increase in the fair value of investments.
 Realized gains and losses on investments that had been held in more than one fiscal year and sold in the current year may have been recognized as an increase or decrease in fair value of investments reported in the prior year.